saiedmighani/earthquake_time_series_LSTM/README.md

 ### Problem statement:

-San Andreas fault extends nearly 700 miles from NW-SE California along the coast.
-This fault is responsible for the notorious 1906 San Francisco Earthquake, and the later Loma Prieta and Parkfield earthquakes.
-Can we train a model on Lomé Prieta and see whether the mode validates on Parkfield?
+California has experienced an enormous life and economical cost for centuries due to unexpected Earthquake hazards.
+I collected the earthquake data over half-a-century in California, containing notorious damaging historical earthquakes.
+Can we train a model on california earthquakes which could predict the main earthquake from the time-series sequence?
 How certain can we be of the developed model?

-### Historic California Earthquakes with M > 6[link](https://scedc.caltech.edu/significant/chron-index.html):
+### Historic California Earthquakes with M > 6 [link](https://scedc.caltech.edu/significant/chron-index.html):

 | Earthquake | Date | Magnitude | Casulaty | Economic damage | Link |
 | --- | --- | --- | --- | --- | --- |